Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Memorial High School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Memorial High School will increase student performance on STAAR Redesign end-of course exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Memorial High School will increase student performance on STAAR end-of course exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.

 2023-24: Reading: 92% (approaches), 86% (meets), 33% (masters); Math: 93%(approaches), 71% (meets), 35% (masters)